 This is one of the common roles a company secretary in Hong Kong has to play to ensure the smooth running of any firm.

 It can be further broken down into:

-- Registration of the company with the Inland Revenue Department (IRD) — on successful approval of the corporate entity to operate in Hong Kong, the assigned company secretary is charged with registering the company with IRD, as well as ensuring the company’s details are present on the government’s record.
+- Registration of the company in Hong Kong with the Inland Revenue Department (IRD) — on successful approval of the corporate entity to operate in Hong Kong, the assigned company secretary is charged with registering the company with IRD, as well as ensuring the company’s details are present on the government’s record.

 - Seeking approval that the company might require as per taxation issues — as stated earlier, the company secretary is charged with liaising with government agencies in Hong Kong, and IRD is one of such agencies

 - Entry of tax returns — it’s also the duty of a company secretary to file tax returns at the end of each year.
 This is very important as it’s key to avoiding tax-related sanctions by the Hong Kong government.

 In essence, he/she ensures that the company is up-to-date on all tax obligations.

 A company secretary is expected to be in the custody of all statutory documents of the company and should be ready for presentations upon request by the Hong Kong government.

 - Maintenance and custody — the company secretary has the responsibility of protecting statutory documents and is also charged with making it available for inspection.

 - Effecting changes to records — in the event there’s a change in the details of the company, the company secretary is to ensure such changes are affected in the books.
 Such changes that may occur are: change in company directors, a change in the number of shareholders, or the number of shares held by a shareholder.